cies/htoml/README.md

 * Release a stable 1.0 release and submit it to [Stackage](http://stackage.org)
 * More documentation
-* Make all tests pass (currently some more obscure corner cases don't pass)
 * Add property tests with QuickCheck (the internet says it's possible for parsers)
 * Extensively test error cases
 * Try using `Vector` instead of `List` (measure performance increase with the benchmarks)